nwjs/nw.js/docs/References/Window.md

 [TOC]

-`Window` is a wrapper of the DOM's `window` object.
+`Window` is a wrapper of the DOM's topmost `window` object.
 It has extended operations and can receive various window events.

 Every `Window` is an instance of the EventEmitter class, and you're able to use `Window.on(...)` to respond to native window's events.

+!!! warning "Behavior Changed"
+    There are some changes of `Window` since 0.13.0.
+Please see [Migration Notes from 0.12 to 0.13](../For Users/Migration/From 0.12 to 0.13.md).

 ## Synopsis